 - assuming the audience’s level of interest in, or understanding of, the topic

-It is easy to fall into the trap of writing to simply deliver information if you are a solo writer, if you are inexperienced or if you don’t get regular feedback on your writing.
-If you do get regular feedback, it might not be enough if you only get feedback from people who know your topic well; your colleagues or supervisors may ensure you write a scientifically-accurate document but they may not realise that what you’ve written is not easy to read as they are so familiar with your topic.
+It is easy to fall into the trap of thinking that writing is simply delivering information if you are a solo writer, if you are inexperienced or if you don’t get regular feedback on your writing.
+If you do get regular feedback, it might not be enough if you only get feedback from people who know your topic well as you do; your colleagues or supervisors may ensure you write a scientifically-accurate document but anyone overly-familiar with your topic may not realise that what you’ve written is not clearly written or easy to read.

-There are different types of audiences to consider
+There are three different types of audiences to consider

-- What is their level of education, expertise and background?
+- What is their occupation, expertise, background or level of education?

 - Will they be able to understand all parts of your document?
-If not, include sufficient detail and explanation to ensure that they do.
+If not, include sufficient detail and explanation to ensure that they do or assign them to your secondary audience.

 - What task(s) will your document perform for them?